Sun-Xingbin/nifi-external-bundle/README.md

 [RocketMQ](https://rocketmq.apache.org/) processor for [Apache NIFI](https://nifi.apache.org).

-GetRocketMQ processor, which reads message from RocketMQ.
+GetRocketMQ processor, which reads messages from RocketMQ.

 # nifi-redis-bundle

-PutRedis processor, which extracts key and value from flow file, then puts them into redis.
+PutRedis processor, which extracts key and value from flow file, then puts them into Redis.